When Do Toddlers Start Talking?

 Parents can typically expect a child’s first word by 12 months of age.
 First words may even appear as early as 9 months.
 Some common first words include: mama, dada, more, done, hi, bye, down, up, no, yeah, mine.
 Toddlers are more likely to say words that they hear frequently, are meaningful, serve a purpose, and help them to meet their needs or wants.

 Sentences don’t occur overnight.

-Lastly, it’s not realistic to assume that a child who has not been speaking will start saying phrases or sentences overnight.
-This can happen, but it is rare.
 Typically, children need to have a certain number of words in their repertoire before they can start combining words into phrases and sentences.
 A general rule of thumb is that children have fifty words in their repertoire before combining words.
 This is because when they get to this fifty-word benchmark, many children then usually have a “word spurt,” and their talking takes off.
 However, word spurts may not occur with all children.
 Some children’s language development may follow a more linear pattern, and their vocabulary may grow at a more constant rate regardless of how many words they have in their repertoire.

 I hope this post helps not only to gauge your expectations, but also assists in noticing those improvements in your child’s development.